liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 First 4 components are tracked between pipeline's Git repository and Azure Machine Learning tracking storages.
 Therefore, it's relatively easy to achieve model reproducibility up to the point of what data was used.

-Data and annotations are way harder to track.
+Data and annotations are much harder to track.
 There are tools and processes to maintain data versioning that can provide a great level of observability on data.
 However, with Azure Machine Learning pipelines, the same level of observability may be achieved with significantly lower effort.
 For example, here's what we can do when training computer vision models.

-1. Annotation files are expected to change, so maintain snapshots them.
+1. Maintain snapshots of annotation files as they are expected to change.
 Every pipeline run has a snapshot of annotation files in the run's output storage.
-1. Data files (images) are expected to stay unmodified once added to the storage.
+1. Maintain a single shared cache of data files (images) as they are expected to stay unmodified once added to the storage.
-1. Maintain a single shared cache of data files.
 1. Model training code uses dataset annotation data to get references to data files (images).
-As we get more data files over time, previous experiments are still fully reproducible based on the stored annotation snapshots.
+As data files are added over time, previous experiments are still fully reproducible based on the stored annotation snapshots.

 ### Recommended Data Lineage Strategy